-This salad was part of my ‘conversion’, simple and so tasty it will be appearing in my summer salad roster for years to come.
-Instead of boiling, you can wrap the beetroots in foil and roast at 180oC for 30–40 minutes until beets are cooked.
-The beets will be slightly sweeter using this method, but if it’s too hot for the oven just boil them as directed.
+This salad was part of my ‘conversion’ – simple and so tasty it will be appearing on my summer salad roster for years to come.
+Instead of boiling, you can wrap the beetroot in foil and roast at 180ºC for 30–40 minutes until they are cooked.
+They will be slightly sweeter using this method, but if it’s too hot for the oven just boil them as directed.
 My number one tip is to use disposable gloves when peeling the beets or your hands will be an interesting shade of pink for a few days.

 - 4–6 fresh beetroots

 - 1 tablespoon of chopped mint

 Wash the dirt off your beets (if they’re home grown).
 They’re dirty buggers.
 Poach them in boiling water until they’re soft enough to pierce easily with a fork, or roast in the oven with the skin on.
 Drain and allow to cool.

 Peel off the skin (it will slip off easily – use disposable gloves), cut the beets into small cubes and transfer them to a mixing bowl.
 Throw in the cress or parsley, mint, goats’ cheese, walnuts and balsamic vinegar, and toss well.
 Season to taste, drizzle over some olive oil and garnish with pea shoots or rocket leaves.

 Recipe taken from A Year of Practiculture, by Rohan Anderson